eserie/wax-ml/README.md

 By adopting a "no-framework" approach WAX-ML aims to be an efficient tool to combine modern machine-learning approaches with more traditional ones.

-Some work has been done in this direction, for example, see [2] where transformer encoder architectures are massively accelerated, with limited accuracy costs, by replacing the self-attention sublayers with a standard, non-parameterized Fast Fourier Transform (FFT).
+Some work has been done in this direction, for example, see [[2] in References](#references) where transformer encoder architectures are massively accelerated, with limited accuracy costs, by replacing the self-attention sublayers with a standard, non-parameterized Fast Fourier Transform (FFT).
 Their implementation, not yet published, is based on Flax, a tool from the JAX ecosystem.

-WAX-ML may also be useful for developing research ideas in areas such as online machine learning (see [1]) and development of control, reinforcement learning, and online-optimization methods.
+WAX-ML may also be useful for developing research ideas in areas such as online machine learning (see [[1] in References](#references)) and development of control, reinforcement learning, and online-optimization methods.

 ## What WAX-ML does?